A+ Certification Checklist

 Step 5: Seniors ONLY: Check out your final steps to ensure certification in the A+ program here.

 **The A+ Tutoring Timesheet (legible, filled out completely and signed by an LPS employee) will be the ONLY method of submitting tutoring hours.
-The forms can be found by clicking on the link above or there are copies at Mrs. Cahill's desk in the office.
+The forms can be found by clicking on the link above or there are copies at Mrs. Wolfley's desk in the office.

 The A+ program requires a ¹95% or better attendance rate.
 It also requires that students maintain a record of good citizenship and avoid the unlawful use of drugs and/or alcohol while in grades 9-12.
-Should you have special circumstances that have affected your attendance and/or citizenship, please be sure to file an Attendance/Citizenship Appeal by April 15th of your Senior year.
+Should you have special circumstances that have affected your attendance and/or citizenship, please be sure to file an A+ Attendance/Citizenship Appeal by April 15th of your Senior year.
 Appeals DO require accompanying documentation and will be approved or denied by an Appeals committee.

 ¹Attendance requirements for the A+ program are set by the Missouri Department of Higher Education.
 Attendance appeals to be considered include absences due to catastrophic illness or catastrophic family events.
 Please note that absences due to common illness (ie. colds, ear infections, strep throat) and orthodontic/dental appointments cannot be considered.
-Extenuating circumstances (diagnosed pneumonia, diagnosed infuenza, oral surgery, etc.), may be appealed with accompanying medical documentation indicating the extenuating circumstance and specific dates/times the student was affected.
+Extenuating circumstances (diagnosed pneumonia, diagnosed influenza or COVID, oral surgery, etc.), may be appealed with accompanying medical documentation indicating the extenuating circumstance and specific dates/times the student was affected.
 Homebound students are still eligible for A+ with accompanying documentation.

 What are the basic FAQs about the A+ program?